How well do you know your guitars?

 Carvin has been making custom electric and acoustic guitars and basses for over 60 years, plus guitar and bass amplifiers, pro audio gear, mixers, speakers and other stuff.

 Carvin guitars are endorsed by guitarists like Steve Vai, Al DiMeola and more.
-Craig Chaquico has been playing Carvin guitars since the early 1980s and brought national attention to Carvin on MTV with Jefferson Starship.
+Craig Chaquico has been playing Carvin guitars since the early 1980s and brought national attention to Carvin on MTV with the band Jefferson Starship.

 Charvel